Skip to content

 Can the dough be made ahead of time and frozen?

 Shortbread cookie dough freezes well.
 Divide dough into 3 even portions, wrap them airtight, and freeze for up to 1 month.
-Defrost desired amount of dough in the fridge a couple nights before you want to use it.
+Defrost desired amount of dough in the fridge a the night before and let it sit at room temperature for 30 minutes prior to rolling out.

 Can baked shortbread cookies be frozen?